The origins of the square

 An impressive new public space was formed with the completion in July 2003 of the eighteen-month construction project to transform Trafalgar Square.
 It involved the removal of traffic from the north side of the square and improvements to the wider area.

 2 July 2003 saw the formal reopening of the square by the Mayor.
-The pedestrianised north terrace now links the square to the National Gallery, with the central staircase a popular new feature.
-The changes also include a cafe, public toilets and lifts for disabled access.
-St Martin-in-the-Fields and the Edith Cavell statue benefit from the more dignified setting created by the new high quality paving in front of the church.
+The pedestrianised north terrace now links the square to the National Gallery, with the central staircase being a popular feature.
+The changes also included a cafe, public toilets and lift for disabled access which have provided additional accessible facilities for all visitors.

 Trafalgar Square is a site of significant historic value and its monuments and statues also have individual heritage classifications.